Current events in the classroom

 Nearpod’s Current Events

-Nearpod’s FREE growing Current Events library is constantly being updated with new lessons and fresh topics, including FREE lessons!
+Nearpod’s growing Current Events library is constantly being updated with new lessons and fresh topics.
 It’s nice to know that their current events lessons will be just that: current!
-Nearpod’s CEO said it best when he asked: “When’s the last time your textbook got an update?”
+Nearpod’s Founder said it best when he asked: “When’s the last time your textbook got an update?”

 For me…at least 5 years ago!
 There’s no question that Nearpod is leading the charge with engaging, relevant, and impactful current events in the classroom––another indicator of a curriculum well worth the investment.